 Aesthetics

-Constitutes an introduction to problems, classical and contemporary, in philosophical aesthetics.
-A case-based approach is used to explore a variety of issues, including the nature of art and art works; beauty, ugliness and aesthetic experience; meaning and interpretation; art and ethics; criticism, interpretation and evaluation.
-Cases are drawn from a cross-section of the arts, including painting, music, literature, sculpture and dance.
-Prerequisites: PHIL 101, 102, and 201.
+Provides an introduction to problems, classical, medieval, modern, and contemporary, in philosophical aesthetics.
+A case-based approach is used to explore a variety of issues, including the nature of art and art works; beauty, sublimity and aesthetic experience; meaning and interpretation; art and ethics; criticism, interpretation and evaluation.
+Cases are drawn from a cross-section of the arts, such as painting, music, literature, sculpture, dance, and film.
+Prerequisite: PHIL 171 Same as ARTM 303